Providing Reading Opportunities to Children in Rural Villages

 When there are 100 books in a book bag, it is taken out and distributed to village schools where both the children and the adults of the village have access to them.

 The library, in cooperation with Cooperative Learning International operates the Lao Children’s Library Boats.
 These boats travel on the Mekong and Ou Rivers and bring books to children living in villages along the rivers.

-The aim of the Tuk-Tuk Library is to visit schools in the area surrounding Luang Prabang with books, learning activities and games.
-The Tuk-Tuk Library will contain books for ages 3-18.
+The aim of the Tuk-Tuk Library is to visit schools in the villages surrounding Luang Prabang with books, learning activities and games.
+The Tuk-Tuk Library contains books for ages 3-18.

 The librarians spend the day with the children conducting fun reading games, teaching them how to respect books, teaching singing games etc. They also play games with the students which teach teamwork, coordination, group involvement and other skills - all conveyed through play.
 Hygiene promotion through songs, stories and drama will have long-term positive outcomes for students’ health.
 If time allows, writing skills will be worked on, with story and poetry competitions.
 By involving the local teacher in these activities as well, they will educate the local teacher on how to run these kinds of activities in their classrooms in the future.